mediadistillery/ExampleTemplateService/example-template-core/README.md

 #  Example Service Template Core

-The foundation library contains shared python code that can be reused in the Python projects.
+The core library may contain python code that is core to a specific project which mainly deals with the business logic, such as model initialization, inference and data pre- or post-processing.

 ## Getting Started